tailwindlabs/tailwindcss-intellisense/packages/vscode-tailwindcss/README.md

 If you’re having issues getting the IntelliSense features to activate, there are a few things you can check:

-- Ensure that you have a Tailwind config file in your workspace and that this is named `tailwind.config.{js,cjs,mjs,ts,cts,mts}`.
-Check out the Tailwind documentation for details on [creating a config file](https://tailwindcss.com/docs/configuration#creating-your-configuration-file).
 - Ensure that the `tailwindcss` module is installed in your workspace, via `npm`, `yarn`, or `pnpm`.
 - Make sure your VS Code settings aren’t causing your Tailwind config file to be hidden/ignored, for example via the `files.exclude` or `files.watcherExclude` settings.
 - Take a look at the language server output by running the `Tailwind CSS: Show Output` command from the command palette.
 This may show errors that are preventing the extension from activating.